What is the Earned Income Tax Credit?

 Can I get free help filing my taxes and getting the money for these credits?

 Yes.
-There is a program called Volunteer Income Tax Assistance (VITA) which can help you fill out all the paperwork for free.
+There is a program called Volunteer Income Tax Assistance (VITA) that can help you fill out all the paperwork for free.

 What if I file my tax return late?

 You should be able to get the credits even if you file late, but in some cases you may have to pay a penalty for filing late.
-If you can not file your tax return by April 15, 2009, talk to a tax preparer to find out what to do.
+If you can not file your tax return by the deadline, talk to a tax preparer to find out what to do.
 You can talk to one for free at a free tax clinic near you.